sachinlondhe4/haxademic/README.md

 * Make the Eclipse project easily installable for anyone else
 * Support Windows - mostly will require a different Kinect library & abstraction
 * Clean up legacy code that's no longer used
+* Lots more noted in the PAppletHax class comments

 ## Requirements / Compiling
 IDE: